azazel7/BigData-Lab/lab3-sklearn/README.md

 # scikit-learn
+The goal of this laboratory is to show you that using classifier in python is straightforward.

 ## Install scikit-learn
 To install scikit-learn you can use `pip`.
 Note that Numpy and SciPy are dependencies of scikit-learn.
 ```